 EMC-2016-003: Road Rules Effectiveness at Reducing Mass Wasting (Repeat LiDAR Surveys to Detect Landslides)

 Project status updates and presentations were provided for this project in 2022.
 Member Short provided a project update at the February 16, 2023 meeting to provide context for EMC members deciding on potential involvement in developing a CRA for this project.
 This project was one of the first EMC proposals and designed to test the effectiveness of repeat surveys in assessing landslide movement in harvested and unharvested forests as a proof-of-concept that repeated surveys could be used following large storm events rather than requiring on-the-ground assessments and aerial photographs.
 Previously collected LiDAR (Light Detection and Ranging) data in the El Dorado County area was being used in these assessments and receipt of LiDAR data was significantly delayed, resulting in delays in analysis.
 The project was not entirely complete at the time of the update, and the analysis and final report were pending completion.
-A final project report, presentation, and CRA are expected in 2024.
+A final project report, presentation, and CRA are expected in 2024 and beyond.

 EMC-2017-001: Effects of Forest Stand Density Reduction on Nutrient Cycling and Nutrient Transport at the Caspar Creek Experimental Watershed